RELATIONS WITH THE EU

 Colombia's position as a country with extreme biodiversity and its environmental challenges give special relevance to issues related to green diplomacy.
 Recognizing the global impact of climate change and its importance for the future, the European Union seeks to incorporate these issues in all its actions, especially in Colombia.

 The EU supports initiatives to mitigate, adapt and reduce vulnerability to climate change and funds projects that seek to build sustainable development models and promote peace-building initiatives.
-Climate action is at the heart of the European Green Pact, an ambitious package of measures ranging from a drastic reduction in greenhouse gas emissions.
-The EU is actively working with Colombia to achieve the objectives of the Paris Agreement, and promotes ambitious climate action in its cooperation.
+Climate action is at the heart of the European Green Deal, an ambitious package of measures ranging from a drastic reduction in greenhouse gas emissions.
+The EU is actively working with Colombia to achieve the objectives of the Paris Agreement, promoting ambitious climate action in its cooperation.

 Justice and Human Rights